MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 Suppose that you want to see phishing attempts through URLs in email, including a list of URLs that were allowed, blocked, and overridden.
 Identifying URLs that were clicked requires [ATP Safe links](atp-safe-links.md) to be configured.
 Make sure that you have set up [ATP Safe Links policies](set-up-atp-safe-links-policies.md) for time-of-click protection and logging of click verdicts by ATP Safe Links.

-To review phish URLs in messages and clicks on URLs in phish messages, use the [Email > Phish](threat-explorer-views.md#email--phish) view of Explorer (or real-time detections).
+To review phish URLs in messages and clicks on URLs in phish messages, use the [Email > Phish](threat-explorer-views.md#email--phish) view of Explorer (or Real-time detections).

 1. In the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer** (or **Real-time detections**).
 (This example uses Explorer.)